-7.0.1 Administrative information about the AIP is stored within a combination of the CMS16, OMS16 and as files within the AIP.
+Administrative information about the AIP is stored within a combination of the CMS, OMS and as files within the AIP.

-7.0.2 Where administrative information is supplied as files within the SIP, these are stored within the '/admin/' and '/admin/project_metadata/' directories of the AIP (e.g. licence.pdf) and included within the collection record within the CMS.
-Where this documentation does not fit within the database structure is can also be 'attached' to the record.
+Where administrative information is supplied as files within the SIP, these are stored within the '/admin/' and '/admin/project_metadata/' directories of the AIP (e.g. licence.pdf) and included within the collection record within the CMS.
+Where this documentation does not fit within the database structure it can also be 'attached' to the record.

-7.0.3 Administrative documentation and metadata does not form part of Dissemination Information Package (DIP), however in certain circumstances, and with the agreement of the data provider, it may be necessary to share this information through the archive interface.
+Administrative documentation and metadata does not form part of Dissemination Information Package (DIP), however in certain circumstances, and with the agreement of the data provider, it may be necessary to share this information through the archive interface.